pfheatwole/thesis/content/introduction.rst

 Those state dynamics are the basis of generating predictions as part of the particle filter time update step.

-The great issue then becomes the number of particles necessary to get a good empirical estimate of the true state probability distribution; in general, the number of particles depends on the number of state variables, which means a large number are required for estimating all of the model, wind, and control input states.
-Because the paraglider model dynamics are computationally expensive, it is prohibitively expensive to generate individual predictions for a large number of particles.
+The great issue then becomes the number of proposals necessary to get a good empirical estimate of the true state probability distribution; in general, the number of proposals depends on the number of state variables, which means a large number are required for estimating all of the model, wind, and control input states.
+Because the paraglider model dynamics are computationally expensive, it is prohibitively expensive to generate individual predictions for a large number of proposals.
 For this reason a naive particle filter design is infeasible; more sophisticated particle methods are required.

 In this particular case it is helpful to realize that although the